machsna/uscustom/trunk/README.txt

   option key is used for something else (e.g. for a meta key in a terminal).

 * It provides a compose key.
+The compose key is mapped to several keys on the keyboard: ± (⇧§ on an ISO keyboard), ⌥ESCAPE, ⇧^F13.

 This keyboard layout has been written by j. 'mach' wust.
 For more information, see: http://uscustom.sf.net/